 There are many products available on the market for eliminating ant colonies; naturally some are more effective than others, and how you tackle the problem will depend on whether you know where the nest is or not.

 Spraying with insecticides or repellants isn’t the most useful way to go as sprayed-on insecticides will only kill the carpenter ants that are exposed to the killing agent, and while you may kill a bunch of them, you actually risk having the queen go into egg-laying overdrive to repopulate the colony, which could well make the original problem bigger than it was.
 As well, ants can sense most of the chemical repellants, so they simply learn to avoid the deadly toxins.
 If the spray comes too near the nest, the workers will simply move the eggs to a new location.

 In order to eliminate a nest, therefore, it is best to apply non-repellent borates into the wall cavities that will kill the carpenter ants within seven to 14 days after contact.
 The non-repellant borates work because the ants can’t detect them, and so carry the chemicals back into the nest to spread their toxicity around.
 If the wall cavities surrounding the nest have all been injected, then a more toxic treatment can be applied, targeting the nest location(s) only.

 Industry experts agree that most over-the-counter options available at your local hardware store are not strong enough to be effective, as their potency is not nearly as harsh as professional-grade products.

 Many of the most effective products require a trained technician who is a licensed applicator.
-Proper care and handling is essential, as some of the most toxic chemicals used to eliminate carpenter ants are also toxic to humans.
+Proper care and handling is essential.
 If you do plan to use retail products, read the instructions carefully and follow all directions exactly.
 Also, be sure to check whether the product is specifically meant for carpenter ants, as not all ant-killing products are up to the challenge.